tinymce/tinymce-docs/getting-started/advanced-installation-options.md

 The easiest way to get started is to use our CDN.

-### Step 1: Include the TinyMCE Script
+## Step 1: Include the TinyMCE script

-Include this line of code in the `<head>` of your page:
+Include this line of code in the `<head>` of your HTML page:

 ```html
 <script src="//tinymce.cachefly.net/4.2/tinymce.min.js"></script>
 ```

-### Step 2: Initialize TinyMCE as Part of a Web Form
+## Step 2: Initialize TinyMCE as part of a web form

 With the script included, initialize TinyMCE on any element (or elements) in your web page.

-Since TinyMCE lets you identify replaceable elements via a CSS selector all you need do is pass a configuration object that contains a selector to `tinymce.init()`.
+Since TinyMCE lets you identify replaceable elements via a CSS selector, all you need do is pass an object that contains a `selector` to `tinymce.init()`.

 In this example, let's replace `<textarea id="mytextarea">` with a TinyMCE editor instance by passing the selector `'#mytextarea'` to `tinymce.init()`.